waynewbishop/bishop-algorithms-swift/README.md

 + Depth-First Search
 + Breadth-First Search

-The Book
+Online, Print & PDF
 --------------------
-Available in <a href="http://shop.waynewbishop.com" target="_blank">print or pdf format</a>, the book features algorithms from this project and color illustrations that will benefit students and professionals.
-The goal?
-Blend modern code and computer science to help you pass the technical interview or build your next app.

-I plan to write additional algorithms and all developers are welcome to follow the project through Github or online at <a href="http://www.waynewbishop.com/swift" target="_blank">www.waynewbishop.com/swift</a>.
-As a collaborative open-source effort, I also welcome <a href="https://twitter.com/waynewbishop" target="_blank">feedback</a> and <a href="http://shop.waynewbishop.com/pages/participate" target="_blank">contribution</a> from others.
+Available in print or pdf format, <a href="http://shop.waynewbishop.com" target="_blank">The Swift Algorithms Book</a> features code and color illustrations that will benefit students and professionals.
+People are also welcome to follow the project through Github or online at <a href="http://www.waynewbishop.com/swift" target="_blank">www.waynewbishop.com/swift</a>.
+As a collaborative open-source effort, I welcome <a href="https://twitter.com/waynewbishop" target="_blank">feedback</a> and <a href="http://shop.waynewbishop.com/pages/participate" target="_blank">contribution</a> from others.

 Example